vjumpkung/Running-Game/README.md

 # How to play?

-- press <kbd>SPACEBAR</kbd> or <kbd>LEFTCLICK</kbd> to jump
+- press <kbd>SPACEBAR</kbd> or <kbd>LEFTCLICK</kbd> or <kbd>↑</kbd> to jump
 - press <kbd>R</kbd> to retry.

 # Features

-- every 5 marks the small sqaure black things will moving faster
+- every 5 marks the small sqaure black things will moving faster.
-- save personal best score by dumping into json (you can edit score lol)
+- save personal best score by creating running.save (you can read how it's work in savegenerator.py)

 [screenshot]: screenshot.png